anoaghost/Localroot_Compile/README.md

 ## Disclaimer
-Any actions and or activities related to the material contained within this tool is solely your responsibility.
-The misuse of the information in this [repository](Localroot_Compile) can result in criminal charges brought against the persons in question.
+Any actions and or activities related to the material contained within this [tools](Localroot_Compile) is solely your responsibility.
+The misuse of the information in this [tools](Localroot_Compile) can result in criminal charges brought against the persons in question.

 ***